 Although Richard didn’t tell her, Afi first found out about Evelyn from the security guards.
 Evelyn was Richard’s girlfriend and lived in the apartment next door.
 When Evelyn and Afi met in the elevator one night, Evelyn invited Afi to come over the next day.

 Initially, Afi was curious about Evelyn but also suspicious of her.
-From Evelyn, she learned that the times when Eli stayed with her regularly was when the Muna was out of the country.
+From Evelyn, she learned that the times when Eli stayed with her regularly were when the Muna was out of the country.
 They were still together.
 Evelyn also explained how Aunty tried to control her children.

 Evelyn knew that Richard would never marry her.
 Aunty disapproved of her because her father (who was dead) had offended her by refusing the price she offered him for palm nuts over twenty-two years ago.
-She thought that Aunty was manipulative, controlling and vindictive.
+She thought that Aunty was manipulative, controlling, and vindictive.
 Her sons were weak and could not defy her, and Yaya was a miniature version of her.

 Evelyn knew that Richard would never oppose his mother and marry her.
-She was like Muna, unacceptable.
-Eventually Richard starting dating a woman his family approved of.
-She knew that her time with him had its limits and she was seeing a lawyer in addition to Richard.
+She was, like Muna, unacceptable.
+Eventually, Richard starting dating a woman his family approved of.
+She knew that her time with him had its limits, and she was seeing a lawyer in addition to Richard.

 Mother of the Son